Why we chose Nerja as our new home in Spain

 Nerja is a seaside town about 45 minutes east of Malaga on the Costa del Sol.
 It had been introduced to us by Nicola who had contributed a guide on the best places to live on the Costa del Sol.
-I had originally thought of visiting Nerja at the beginning of the year but at the time I thought it might be too small for us.
+I had originally thought of visiting Nerja on our initial scouting trip but at the time I thought it might be too small for us.
 And after having previously lived in a seasonal city like Split in Croatia (too dead in the winter, too crowded in the summer) that aspect of Nerja turned us off.

-But now, with our new priorities, we decided to go have a look at Nerja.
+With our new priorities, we had decided to go have a look at Nerja.

 Nerja is surrounded by nature.
 The coast is lined by beaches, behind town rise mountains (the Sierras de Tejeda, Almijara y Alhama).
 In a way, Nerja reminded us of a mini-Split.
 It’s maybe not as dramatic as Split.
 But the nature is beautiful.